πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Short-circuit evaluation

-&& and || evaluate left-to-right and stop as soon as the result is known.
+&& and || evaluate left to right and stop as soon as the result is determined.

 && example